bbbradsmith/zensf/readme.txt

 py65emu - already included in py65emu/
 https://github.com/docmarionum1/py65emu

-If you're on a host platform other than Windows, I'm sure you can figure out how to replace those batch files with whatever script you think is appropriate.
+If you're on a host platform other than Windows, you can probably figure out how to replace those batch files with whatever script you think is appropriate.

 If you need a way to edit the files in /in_art/ try Shiru's NES Screen Tool: https://shiru.untergrund.net/software.shtml